tdorssers/confparser/README.md

 `confparser.Dissector.parse_file(filepath, indent=1, eob=None)`
 Return a new Tree object that contains the parsed file *filepath* contents.

-`confparser.AutoDissector()`
+`confparser.AutoDissector(raise_no_match=True)`
 Return a new AutoDissector object that handles automatic selection of parsers based on hints.
+Set *raise_no_match* to False to prevent *AutoDissector.from_file* from raising ValueError when no matching parser is found.

 `confparser.AutoDissector.register(dissector, hint, **kwarg)`
 Register Dissector object with hint regex and parser keyword arguments.